|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 Menstrual Cup Brands to Consider

 Which menstrual cup brand should you consider for your first (or next) menstrual cup?
-Here are some of our favourite, top-quality menstrual cups that are safe, affordable and made by reputable countries from Europe or North America:
+Here are some of our favourite, top-quality ones that are safe, affordable and made by reputable countries from Europe or North America.
+All of them make a nice alternative to tampons and pads.

 - Diva Cup